-List any sites of archaeological or historical significance that are known to occur or may occur within the potential area of impact.
-Provide a map showing known archaeological and historical sites in relation to proposed operations and note any areas of interaction or cumulative impact.
-Known human connections to or uses of the area should also be acknowledged.
-Copies of surveys of the project area shall be submitted with notes about anomalies that may indicate the presence of objects of an archaeological and historical nature that should be subject to further research before any potentially destructive activities occur.
+List any sites of archaeological or historical significance that are known to occur [or may occur] within the potential area of impact.
+Provide a map as applicable showing known archaeological and historical sites in relation to proposed operations and note any areas of interaction or cumulative impact taking into account the work of the United Nations Educational, Scientific and Cultural Organization referred to in Regulation 35(2).
+[Known human connections to or uses of the area should also be acknowledged.
+Copies of surveys of the project area shall be submitted with notes about anomalies that may [indicate the presence of objects of an archaeological and historical nature that should be subject to further research before any potentially destructive activities occur.]